When to Stop Testing? Testing Exit Criteria Decision

 Scenario #2)

-Week 1: You find Severity 1 defect on day 1 and complete testing is blocked for 3 days.
-Hence you are not able to execute any of the scenarios until Severity 1 Defect is resolved.
-After losing 3 days the blocker is resolved and you continue with your execution.
+Week 1: You will find Severity 1 defect on day 1 and complete testing is blocked for 3 days.
+Hence, you will not be able to execute any of the scenarios until the Severity 1 Defect is resolved.
+After missing 3 days, the blocker is resolved and you continue with your execution.

-At the end of the week, you complete 20 scenarios with few more defects.
-This week remains same as Scenario 1.
+By the end of the week, you will complete 20 scenarios with a few more defects.
+This week remains the same as Scenario 1.

-Week 2: You open few more Severity 1, Severity 2 and Severity 3 defects during the second week, but the focus is to cover more scenarios to cover backlog from week 1.
-At the end of the week, you are able to cover 120 Scenarios.
+Week 2: You open a few more Severity 1, Severity 2 and Severity 3 defects during the second week, but the focus is to cover more scenarios to cover backlogs from week 1.
+By the end of the week, you will be able to cover 120 Scenarios.

-Week 3: By the start of the 3rd week you get all the open defects resolved so along with execution of pending scenarios you now have to re-test all the defects which are landed in a testing bucket.
+Week 3: By the start of the 3rd week you get all the open defects resolved, so along with the execution of the pending scenarios you now have to re-test all the defects that have landed in the testing bucket.
 Still continuing with good progress at the end the no of scenarios completed becomes 200 with additional defects.

-Now you can only report Severity 2 and Severity 3 defects.
+You can now only report Severity 2 and Severity 3 defects.

 Putting this information in Tabular form: